bodrick/awesome/README.md

 *   [beetbox/beets](https://github.com/beetbox/beets) - music library manager and MusicBrainz tagger
 *   [morpheus65535/bazarr](https://github.com/morpheus65535/bazarr) - Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
 You define your preferences by TV show or movie and Bazarr takes care of everything for you.
 *   [nicolargo/glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
 A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
+*   [plexguide/PlexGuide.com](https://github.com/plexguide/PlexGuide.com) - PlexGuide is a comprehensive Docker container management solution designed for Ubuntu & Debian OS.
+While it specializes in deploying media server applications like Plex, the platform incorporates Traefik as a reverse proxy and offers CloudFlare tunnel integration to access to your containerized services.
 *   [nityanandagohain/proxy\_configuration](https://github.com/nityanandagohain/proxy_configuration) - System wide proxy configuration in a single script with options to add, remove proxy and restore system default proxy configuration
 *   [kliment/Printrun](https://github.com/kliment/Printrun) - Pronterface, Pronsole, and Printcore - Pure Python 3d printing host software
 *   [Ultimaker/Cura](https://github.com/Ultimaker/Cura) - 3D printer / slicing GUI built on top of the Uranium framework